smiley22/XPPlugins/XPMods/README.md

 Using `XPMods`
 --------------------

-Invoking `XPMods` without any command-line arguments will displays an interactive prompt from which you can then enable and/or disable mods.
+Invoking `XPMods` without any command-line arguments will display an interactive prompt from which you can then enable and/or disable mods.

     PS> ./XPMods.ps1